cirkwis/gcp-professional-data-eng-certfication/6-ML in GCP.md

 - Linear for spare, independent features (**#question**)

 ### Hyperparameter tuning
+- These parameters express “higher-level” properties of the model such as its complexity or how fast it should learn;
-- Possible hyperparameters: batch size, epoch, learning rate
+- Possible hyperparameters: batch size, epoch, learning rate, Number of hidden layers
 - Cloud MLE supports hyperparameter tuning:
     - Make the parameter a command-line argument
     - Make sure outputs don't clobber each other